Denys-Valkovyi/petstoreapp/README.md

 #PetStoreApp

-The front-facing Java Spring Boot web application that serves as the user interface for the Pet Store system.
+The front-facing Java Spring Boot web application that serves as the user interface for the Pet store system.